eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::VariableexpenseAutocompleteElementResponse;
 use EzmaxApi::Object::VariableexpenseCreateObjectV1Request;
 use EzmaxApi::Object::VariableexpenseCreateObjectV1Response;
-use EzmaxApi::Object::VariableexpenseCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::VariableexpenseCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::VariableexpenseEditObjectV1Request;
 use EzmaxApi::Object::VariableexpenseEditObjectV1Response;
 use EzmaxApi::Object::VariableexpenseGetAutocompleteV2Response;
-use EzmaxApi::Object::VariableexpenseGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::VariableexpenseGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::VariableexpenseGetListV1Response;
-use EzmaxApi::Object::VariableexpenseGetListV1ResponseAllOf;
 use EzmaxApi::Object::VariableexpenseGetListV1ResponseMPayload;
-use EzmaxApi::Object::VariableexpenseGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::VariableexpenseGetObjectV2Response;
-use EzmaxApi::Object::VariableexpenseGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::VariableexpenseGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::VariableexpenseListElement;
 use EzmaxApi::Object::VariableexpenseRequest;